MicrosoftDocs/appcenter-docs/docs/dashboard/index.md

 ### Bug Tracker Integration

-Integrate bug trackers like Jira, Visual Studio Team Services (VSTS), and GitHub to stay informed when your app crashes.
+Integrate bug trackers like Jira, Visual Studio Team Services (VSTS), Azure DevOps, and GitHub to stay informed when your app crashes.

 ### Webhooks